slmgc/react-hint/README.md

 How to use
 ----------

-`<ReactHint />` is a singleton component which should be placed in the root component.
+`<ReactHint />` is a singleton component.
 To show a tooltip on any DOM element and its children add `data-rh` attribute to the element.
 The default placement of a tooltip is at the top, but you can add `data-rh-at` attribute to change the placement.
 Supported values are: `top`, `left`, `right`, `bottom`.
 You can completely override tooltip style by passing `className` property to `<ReactHint />`.

 ```jsx
 import React from 'react'